nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/getting-started/nx-and-angular.md

 This works so well that often folks don't even know they use Nx.

-## Angular CLI, however, has some limitations, and Nx addresses them.
+## Angular CLI has some limitations, and Nx addresses them.

-### angular.json is too long
+### angular.json

+Nx supports using `angular.json` to configure projects and their targets, but it comes with a few limitations.
+For instance, `angular.json` can be many thousands of lines long for large workspaces.

-Nx allows you to split `angular.json` into multiple configuration files (one for each project).
-This is a big deal for large workspaces where `angular.json` can be thousands of lines long.
+What we recommend instead is to split `angular.json` into multiple `project.json` files (one for each project).
 This is how you do it:

 - Change the version number in `angular.json` to `2`
 - Run `nx format`
 - Run `nx generate @nrwl/workspace:convert-to-nx-project --all=true`

+**But regardless of whether you use `angular.json` or `project.json`, the configuration remains the same.
+So anything written about `project.json` or `workspace.json` applies to `angular.json` in the same way.
+For instance, everything in [project.json and nx.json](/configuration/projectjson) applies to `angular.json` in the same way.**

 Note that even though the configuration is split, everything works the same way.
 All migrations and schematics that expect a single `angular.json` file, will receive a single file.
 Nx is smart, so it merges all the files in memory to make those migrations and schematics work.